 Visitors can take a tour of the palace to see the 25 rooms that are open to the public.
 Most of the rooms and halls are unfurnished.
 The frescoes adorning the walls and vaults of the Saint-Martial and Saint John chapels are inimitably remarkable.
-The painted tiles and the elaborate paintings of Papal bedroom and the frescoes of hunting scenes of Stag Room exemplifies the past glory.
+The painted tiles and the elaborate paintings of the Papal bedroom and the frescoes of hunting scenes of Stag Room exemplify the past glory.

 The plain ceiling of the Grand Tinel banquet hall once decorated with gold and much of the artwork in Consistory Hall was destroyed in a fire incident.

 The large halls like Grand Tinel and the Grande Chappell are a testimony of the grandeur of the events that took place here in the past.